 Nature is a colorful material world.
 In the countryside, there are various topography and landforms, hills, small rivers, ponds, lakes and marshes are readily available; various fruits, vegetables, and plant seeds are available all year round.
 As long as these colorful resources are properly developed and utilized, they can become activity materials that children are interested in.
 Specifically, the extremely rich natural ecological resources possessed by rural kindergartens mainly include: ①Natural topography, such as mountains, rivers, lakes, seas, ponds, sandbanks, hills, fields, etc.; ②Natural seasonal resources.
 As the seasons change, solar terms environment, temperature and other climate; ③ animal and plant resources of nature, such as flowers and trees, birds, fish and insects, etc.; ④ natural natural resources, such as mineral resources, agricultural resources and so on .

 Nature is a living teaching material, and the rich natural resources in the countryside are the main curriculum resources for rural kindergarten education.
 Topography resources are favorable resources for rural kindergartens to carry out sports activities.
 Rural sports equipment is often restricted by economic conditions and cannot be purchased.
 However, the countryside has topography and landforms that cities do not have, and can be carried out using hills, valleys, and vast flat areas.
 Sports activities promote the healthy growth of children; animal and plant resources are important curriculum resources for children to understand the natural world and explore the unknown world, and are also important resources for environmental education for children; all seasons, climate change, etc. are all kindergartens to carry out health education , Environmental education, and scientific education; and the rich resources are not only an important object for children to understand things, but also a valuable resource for loving hometown and motherland education.
-Nature is the source of joy for rural children.
+Nature is the source of joy for rural children.PromoteToddlerbody and mindhealthydevelop.

 (2) Rural social resources